 Cybersecurity assessments and types of services employed?

-According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments, which are risk assessments, vulnerability assessments, network assessments, application security assessments, which includes penetration testing and variations of policy and procedure reviews.
+According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments: risk assessments, vulnerability assessments, network assessments, and application security assessments, including penetration testing and variations of policy and procedure reviews.

-Comprehensive assessments include strategy discussions, reviews, tests, audits and assessments to produce findings and conclusions about the overall level of cybersecurity within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.
+Comprehensive assessments include strategy discussions, reviews, tests, audits, and assessments to produce findings and conclusions about the overall cybersecurity level within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.

 To be clear: while results from many different services can be used to compile an overall cybersecurity assessment, there are also specific services called assessments that serve different purposes than tests or audits.

-Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer so that resources are properly allocated.
+Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer to allocate resources properly.
 The terms cybersecurity risk assessment and cybersecurity assessment are often used interchangeably to refer to the latter.